Tools of the Technocracy: #3 Robots, IoT, Automation, Oh my!

 It’s worth noting that automation itself isn’t inherently evil or wrong.
 Ideally workers would be properly compensated for training AIs and people would be supported with the understanding that their livelihoods were sacrificed for greater efficiency.
 Currently automation is a super-weapon against the working classes.
 There is no reason it has to stay that way.

-- Setup spaces in your home that your devices can’t listen in to.
+- Setup spaces your devices can’t listen in to.

 - Use a faraday bag for your smartphone